Marigolds Planting Them In Vegetable Gardens

 After you’ve learned all this fun information about Marigolds, you may have a hard time believing that there is even more GOOD stuff to learn.
 However, there is!
 Here are several more fun facts to learn about these amazing flowers.

-• There are dyes extracted from Marigolds and then they are used in the food industry!
+• There are dyes extracted from marigolds that are used in the food industry!

-• Although there is no scientific proof, some gardeners plant Marigolds in their gardens to keep pests at bay.
+• Although there is limited scientific proof, some gardeners plant Marigolds in their gardens to keep pests at bay.

 • The smell of Marigolds is very SPICY!
 Keep that in mind the next time you take a big whiff of the flower.

-• When Marigolds are fed to chickens, they are getting a high diet of lutein.
+• When marigolds are fed to chickens, they get a high lutein diet.
 This means the Lutein can be in the eggs!
-Lutein is known to help with the treatment of macular degeneration.
+Lutein is known to help treat macular degeneration (check with your medical doctor).
+Marigold petals in chicken feed help turn the yolk yellow.

 • Fun ways to use Marigold flowers include: as a colorful tea, rabbit repellent, saffron substitute, chicken feed, or as a Japanese beetle trap.